jhelpgg/ComposeClean/tasks/doc/tasks/future/FutureResult.md

 The method `waitComplete` block current thread until the future complete.
 If already complete, it not blocks.
-It returns the final status, so succeed, failed or cancleed.
+It returns the final status, so succeed, failed or canceled.
 Since future is complete, it will not be computing.

 The method `error` returns an exception if future is complete and failed.
 If the future still computing or complete because of success or failure, `null`is returned.

-The method `cancelReason` give the cancelation reason if future complete by cancellation.
+The method `cancelReason` give the cancellation reason if future complete by cancellation.
 If the future still compute or complete because of success or failure it returns `null`

 The method `cancel` tries to cancel the task.
 It does nothing if the future already complete